Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

-Note that the Graduate Calendar is the primary authority on graduate policy and in the event that the advice in this handbook differs from the Graduate Calendar the Graduate Calendar prevails.
+Note that the Graduate Calendar is the primary authority on graduate policy.
+In the event that the advice in this handbook differs from the Graduate Calendar, the Graduate Calendar prevails.

 Contents